Skillshare vs. Teachable Comparison: Which Is Better?

 Another factor that has an impact on teacher earnings is how frequently you upload new classes.
 The newer the course, the greater the chances to earn more.
 If you want to keep making profits, you’ve got to create and upload new courses continuously.

-When it comes to getting paid, Skillshare pays its teachers only via PayPal.
-If you’re in a country where Paypal doesn’t work, you’re out of luck.
+When it comes to getting paid, Skillshare pays its teachers only via PayPal, wire transfer, prepaid debit cards, Intercash, and direct depost/e-check/AHC.
+If you’re in a country where PayPal doesn’t work, you can use other available payment methods.
 The pay date is fixed for the 16th of each month.

 Considering the nature of the platform, Skillshare doesn’t give you the capacity to earn as much as you could on Teachable.
 So, let’s have a look at how Teachable compares in terms of earning structure and potential.